California Department of Insurance: Consumer protection

 The CDI helps consumers by regulating how insurance companies market and administer their policies, and is charged with the responsibility of ensuring that insurance business transacted in the state is conducted in an honest, open, and fair manner.
 The CDI has a Rate Regulation Branch, established under the provisions of Proposition 103, that is responsible for reviewing proposed personal auto and homeowners insurance rates to ensure that they are fair, reasonable, and adequate.

 The CDI issues cease and desist orders against service contract providers operating without the required legal documentation as part of its efforts to protect California consumers.

 Licensing

 The California Insurance Code (CIC) requires that the CDI provides licensing examinations for brokers and agents, and that the department must investigate suspected violations of the CIC by businesses and individuals who possess CDI licenses.
 The CDI also oversees the licensing of bail bond agents.
+The CDI also oversees the licensing of service contract providers.